Boundary Discontinuity Designs: Theory and Practice: The Boundary Discontinuity Design

 The use of close proximity as the basis for reducing potential confounders and enhancing the credibility of causal interpretations bears a direct connection to the BD design.
 The main difference is that \cite{Card-Krueger_1994_AER} included non-adjacent areas in New Jersey and Pennsylvania (e.g., the New Jersey sample included restaurants in the New Jersey shore, far away from the Pennsylvania border), and did not directly use the unit's distance to the boundary in their analysis.
-The explicit use of distance to the assignment boundary is central to the BD design, which is why we consider \cite{Card-Krueger_1994_AER} to be an ancestor rather than an instance of the BD design itself: while the authors leverage the change in treatment assignment induced by a geographic boundary, they did not explicitly localize to the boundary itself.
+The explicit use of distance to the assignment boundary is central to the BD design, which is why we consider \cite{Card-Krueger_1994_AER} to be an ancestor rather than an instance of the BD design itself: while the authors leverage the change in treatment assignment induced by a geographic boundary, they did not fully localize to the boundary itself in their analysis.
+(See \citet{dube2010minimum} for an example of a minimum wage study in the spirit of \cite{Card-Krueger_1994_AER} that uses distance explicitly in the analysis.)